isachenko-andrii/Subscription-screen-conversion-optimization/README.md

 ## Project title: Subscription screen conversion optimization (A/B Test)

-## Project description
+## Project Description
+This project analyzes A/B testing results.
+The goal of the study is to test the hypothesis that visually highlighting a benefit (adding a "50% Off" banner) will increase conversion to a weekly subscription, even if the actual price ($4.99) remains unchanged.

+## Problem Statement
-This project is about statistically analyzing A/B testing results to evaluate the effectiveness of product changes.
-We analyzed data from 20,000 users to determine whether the difference in conversion between the control (A) and test (B) groups is statistically significant.
+It is necessary to determine whether the difference in user behavior between the control and test groups is statistically significant.
+The business objective is to make a data-driven decision: implement the new payment screen design for 100% of traffic or maintain the current version.

 ## Data used
-The analysis used open data from ...
   **Source:** [ab_test_data.csv](https://github.com/isachenko-andrii/Subscription-screen-conversion-optimization/blob/main/data/raw/ab_test_data.csv)
   **Sample size:** 20,000 users
   **Data composition:**